OlgaTorok/Generative-Design/2_Shapes/Chapter_09/README.md

 [Shapes](../)

-# 9. Changing shape positions in a grid
+# 9. Changing size and position of circles in a grid

-In this sketch the shapes are following the movement of the mouse, and the mouse click changes the shape position to a random location.
+In this sketch, the circles in the grid are changing location and size depending on the mouse position.

 ## Step 1